Molino's description and foliated homogeneity: Introduction

+In the present paper, we show that some of these additional features of Molino's theory for equicontinuous matchbox manifolds and Riemannian foliations can be extended to equicontinuous foliated spaces with the indicated strong quasi-analyticity condition.
+Namely, such a foliated space is also described as quotient of some $G$-foliated space by the foliated action of certain discriminant group, and minimal compact $G$-foliated spaces are characterized using foliated homogeneity.
+Thus the triviality of the discriminant also characterizes homogeneous minimal compact foliated spaces.

+Let us state our main results and give more detailed observations.
+The terminology and notation used here are recalled in Section~\ref{s: prelim}.
 Our first goal is to show the following slight sharpening of the main result of the topological Molino's theory (Section~\ref{s: Molino}).
-(The terminology and notation used here are recalled in Section~\ref{s: prelim}.)